D-Mitt/burst-trie/README.md

 # burst-trie
-Report on Efficient Auto-Completion Using Burst Tries
+Implementation and Report on Efficient Auto-Completion Using Burst Tries

 An implementation of a burst trie, with a report on the speed of using this in a dictionary look-up environment compared to other types of containers.